ignite/apps/README.md

 ### **Create Your Repository**

 1. **Setup Your Project:** Begin by creating a new repository for your project on GitHub.
 This repository will host your app's code, documentation, and other relevant materials.
-2. **Choose a License:** It's important to choose an appropriate license for your project.
+2. **Choose a License:** Choosing an appropriate license for your project is essential.
 This ensures that others know how they can legally use, modify, and distribute your app.
-If you're unsure which license to use, GitHub's licensing guide can help you decide.
+GitHub's licensing guide can help you decide which license to use if you're unsure.
 3. **Prepare Your Documentation:** Your repository should include clear and concise documentation that covers:
     - An overview of your app and its features.
     - Installation instructions, including any prerequisites or dependencies.